 It appears that distribution from the Duchy is taxable, with 40% paid by Prince Charles in 2010, and about half of his income donated to charities.

 I was quite surprised at the numbers, what about you?
-Do you have the same financial curiosity about prominent figures in society?If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+Do you have the same financial curiosity about prominent figures in society?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).